Applying statistical learning theory to deep learning: Lecture 1: Applying statistical learning theory to deep learning

 \subsection{Inductive bias in deep learning}

 Deep learning is learning with a particular inductive bias, a flat hypothesis class in the form of a feed-forward neural network.
+For more information on the history of neural networks and their applications, the interested reader may consult the textbook \cite{lecun2015deep}.
 A feed-forward neural network (Fig.~\ref{fig:FFNN}) is described by a directed graph $G(V,E)$ with nodes (neurons) indexed by vertices $V$.
 These nodes are subdivided into three types: \begin{itemize} \item \textit{Input nodes} $v_1,...,v_d\in V$ with no incoming edges, whose is $o[v_i]=x_i$. \item \textit{Output node} $v_{out}\in V$, whose output is the model function $h_w(x)=o[v_{out}]$. \item \textit{Hidden nodes} are all the rest of the nodes, which receive inputs from incoming edges (from a previous layer) and produce outputs to outgoing edges (to the next layer). \end{itemize}

-The network also has an \textit{activation function} $\sigma:\mathbb{N}\rightarrow\mathbb{N}$ that describes the non-linearity of the neural network; a popular choice is the rectified linear unit (ReLU), $\sigma_{ReLU}=[z]_+$.
+The network also has an \textit{activation function} $\sigma:\mathbb{R}\rightarrow\mathbb{R}$ that describes the non-linearity of the neural network; a popular choice is the rectified linear unit (ReLU), $\sigma_{ReLU}(z)=[z]_+ = \max(z,0)$.
 Finally, the edges of the network, each connecting $2$ nodes $u,v$, are called weights $w[u\rightarrow v]$ for each edge $u\rightarrow v \in E$.
 A choice of architecture, weights and activation function uniquely describe a predictor function $h_w(x)$.
-These models were historically developed by McCulloch and Pitts to describe computation in the 1940's \cite{mcculloch1943logical}.
-They where able to show these models can perform complex computations.
+These models were historically developed by McCulloch and Pitts to describe logical calculus related to nervous activity \cite{mcculloch1943logical}.
+They were able to show that these models can perform complex computations, with the complexity measure directly related to the cardinality of the net.

 In deep learning, we fix the architecture and activation function $\sigma$, and learn the weights from data.
 Thus the model class is given by $\mathcal{H}_{G(V,E),\sigma}=\{f_w(x) = $outputs of a network with weights $w\}$.
 We want to understand the capacity of these models, as well as their \textit{expressivity} (how well they represent reality).